Speaking: We speak at Church Events, Schools and other Organizations.

 The Colin A. Ross Institute was formed in 1995 to further the understanding of psychological trauma and its consequences by providing educational services, research, and clinical treatment of trauma based disorders.

-You are Priceless: The You Are Priceless (not tailored to a specific city) includes a foreword, an introduction from the author, various testimonies from women who have experienced redemption in Christ (including four who have come out of the sex traffic industry), six devotionals from the perspective of women in the Bible, and a list of national ministries involved in helping all who are victims of human trafficking, as well as those who are active in the commercial sex industry.
+You are Priceless: Cole Ian had the honor of participating in the 30 day devotional You Are Priceless (not tailored to a specific city) includes a foreword, an introduction from the author, various testimonies from women who have experienced redemption in Christ (including four who have come out of the sex traffic industry), six devotionals from the perspective of women in the Bible, and a list of national ministries involved in helping all who are victims of human trafficking, as well as those who are active in the commercial sex industry.

 Understanding and Treating Dissociative Identity Disorder: Howell, working within the realm of relational psychoanalysis, explicates a multifaceted approach to treatment.